 Most family hatchbacks offer around 350 litres of storage space when the back seats are in place, but the Clubman only offers 260 litres.
 That may be 100 litres more the MINI hatchback but it's hardly spacious by class standards.
 If you put a child's pushchair in the back, there won’t be much room for anything else in the boot, but fold the seats down and you get 930 litres – about the same as a Citroen DS3.
 The barn-door style rear doors make loading easy, but they also make it hard to see out the back when driving.
 Even though its biggest improvement over the three-door hatchback model is that adults can actually sit in the back, thanks to the extra legroom provided by the extra 80mm of length, the Clubman is not the most practical car available for the price.

-You’ll pay roughly £1,000 more for the Clubman than the standard MINI hatchback, but that's justified by the extra space you get for your money.
+You’ll pay roughly £1,000 more for the Clubman than the standard MINI hatchback, but that's kind of justified by the extra space you get for your money.
+It's still massively expensive, however, and we just don't think it's worth it.
 Plus, the Clubman is likely to have strong resale value – the equivalent of a sports car - due to the popularity of the brand, as seen in the healthy performance of other MINIs in the used car market.
 That means any monthly lease rate will be low and that buyers can get a good price when they come to sell their car on after a few years.